CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-01-06-decabling-life.md

 <h2>Up on the big screen</h2>
 <p>You can also use a media center to get your online content up on your big screen tv.
 There are many options for having a media center as it is basically a computer with high end video.
 <ul>
-<li><a href="http://www.apple.com/appletv/" rel="nofollow">Apple TV</a> redefines what your TV can do.
+- <a href="http://www.apple.com/appletv/" rel="nofollow">Apple TV</a> redefines what your TV can do.
 Rent HD movies.
 Buy HD TV shows.
 Listen to your iTunes music.
 Watch podcasts.
 Even show off your photos.
-Anything on iTunes you can listen or watch on your big screen.</li>
+Anything on iTunes you can listen or watch on your big screen.
-<li>Another alternative to Apple TV is <a href="http://www.mythtv.org/" rel="nofollow">MythTV</a>.
+- Another alternative to Apple TV is <a href="http://www.mythtv.org/" rel="nofollow">MythTV</a>.
 MythTV is a free Linux application which turns a computer with the necessary hardware into a network streaming digital video recorder, a digital multimedia home entertainment system, or Home Theater Personal Computer.
-It can be considered as a free and open source alternative to Tivo or Windows Media Center.</li>
+It can be considered as a free and open source alternative to Tivo or Windows Media Center.
-<li>Windows Media Center is the Microsoft version.</li>
+- Windows Media Center is the Microsoft version.
 </ul>
 <p>I haven't made the move to a media center yet but I'm looking into it.